 Ace – Not really.

 Eric – Well, first official one.
-I shot an experimental movie that is feature length that I used to kind of help secure the financing to prove to the investors, and just other people, that we can make a movie.
+I shot an experimental movie that is feature length that I used to kind of help secure the financing to prove to the investors, as my friend from eToro opiniones recommended, and just other people, that we can make a movie.

 Can you tell us a bit about it?
 Was it in a similar genre as MADISON COUNTY?